Banty6818/Text_Analyzer-_Operator/README.md

 Created By : Ritesh Bodkhe
 <br>
 Built a Text Analyzer and Operator using Django, HTML, CSS, and Bootstrap.
-Users can input text, analyze sentiment, and perform operations like breaking down words, reducing words to their simplest form, and finding word roots, demonstrating expertise in web development, data analysis, and NLP.
+Users can input text, analyze text, and perform basic operations, demonstrating expertise in web development, data analysis, and NLP.